 Think about the things that you will need to budget for:

 - Land + House

 - Fencing & Other Supplies

 - Property Taxes

 You will also want to keep financial records from the start.
-You can do this in a notebook, on a digital spreadsheet, or in a finance tracking pack.
+You can do this in a notebook, on a digital spreadsheet, or in a finance tracking pack like this one.

 Homesteading Resources to Get You Started:

-The Homestead Management Binder contains record keeping and planning sheets for your livestock, garden, goals, and finances.
+The Homestead Management Planner contains record-keeping and planning sheets for your livestock, garden, goals, and finances.
 You can use the resources within this pack to efficiently manage and organize your homestead.